xkjyeah/sgqr-data-url-spec/README.md

 Note: Android has no such limitation.

+Whatever the reason for Apple's limitations, in this document I am proposing a solution by which we can make payment methods like SGQR seamless in a pure online

 So, this is obviously a big fuck-you to payment schemes like SGQR, where the goal is to support an entire ecosystem of SGQR-supporting applications, not a monopolistic endeavour like Apple Pay.
 (While UPI didn't exist back in 2010 when [this problem started to be noticed](https://stackoverflow.com/questions/3213911/choosing-what-iphone-app-must-open-one-url-schema), it doesn't make sense for